Andhra Vidyalaya College

-Andhra Vidyalaya College of Arts, Science and Commerce, popularly known as A. V. College, is an educational institution located in Hyderabad, India.
+Andhra Vidyalaya College of Arts, Science and Commerce, popularly known as Andhra Vidyalaya College, is an educational institution located in Hyderabad, India.
 The college offers undergraduate graduate and post graduate courses.
 The college is located on a 7.13 acre campus and is widely known for its emphasis on sports and games.
 It is accredited with A grade by NAAC.

 History

 Andhra Vidyalaya Education Society one of the oldest and pioneer educational society in the erstwhile Nizam State of Hyderabad, was started in 1944 at Kattelamandi (now Gagan Mahal) as a small school by its founder was Konda Venkata Ranga Reddy, former Deputy Chief Minister of Andhra Pradesh.The A.V.
 College was established in 1968 as a composite college offering plus two and UG courses.
 It grew to occupy the status of a multidimensional institution with PG courses.
 The PG courses were first offered in the year 1991.
 K.V.
 Ranga Reddy Law College was set up in the same year.